LifeLock Identity Theft Protection Review 2025

 You’re probably wondering why you need monitoring when LifeLock is supposed to be protecting you from identity theft already.
 That’s because LifeLock – or any other similar service, for that matter – isn’t a sure-fire way to protect yourself.
 Just like having a home security system doesn’t guarantee your home won’t be burglarized, using an identity theft protection service doesn’t mean you’re completely safe from identity theft.

 LifeLock is mostly reactive, which means if someone did steal your identity, it will work to make sure you can recover it and avoid the consequences.
 The first thing it does is alert the user and to be able to do that, it needs to constantly monitor areas where stolen identities or signs of identity theft might pop up.
 That includes data breaches, the dark web, and even public and court records.
-For example, when I applied for a mortgage using my Social Security number, LifeLock reported to me that my SSN might have been used to secure a loan.
+For example, when we applied for a mortgage using our Social Security number, LifeLock reported that our SSN might have been used to secure a loan.

 >> Compare: A Comprehensive Comparison of Identity Guard and LifeLock